U.K. orders strict lockdown as coronavirus variant surges

 Johnson said he understood the "inconvenience and distress" the rapid school closures would have on families.

 Before the announcement, over two-thirds of Britain had already been under the tightest, "Tier 4" restrictions.
-"Critically, if everyone plays their part by following the rules, then I hope we can steadily move out of lockdown," said Johnson.
+"Critically, if everyone plays their part by following the rules, then I hope we can steadily move out of lockdown," Johnson said.

 The fast-spreading variant of COVID-19 has already traveled from the U.K to other areas around the globe.
-Most recently, it has been detected in New York, California, and Colorado, in patients without recent travel history.
-According to leading infectious diseases expert Dr. Anthony Fauci, there are "likely more cases" of the new strain around in the U.S.
+Most recently, it has been detected in New York, California and Colorado, in patients without recent travel history.
+According to leading infectious disease expert Dr. Anthony Fauci, there are "likely more cases" of the new strain around in the U.S.

-More than 2.7 million people have contracted the virus in the U.K., with over 75,000 deaths, according to Johns Hopkins University.
+More than 2.7 million people have contracted the virus in the U.K., with more than 75,000 deaths, according to data compiled by Johns Hopkins University.